Peter David: Writing habits and approach

-David has stated that he tries to block out different days and different times to work on different projects.
-He usually works in the morning, for example, on novels, and does comics-related work in the afternoon.
-Having previously used Smith Corona typewriters, he writes on a Sony Vaio desktop computer, using Microsoft Word for his comics and novel work, and Final Draft for his screenplays.
-When writing novels, he sometimes outlines the story, and sometimes improvises as he is writing.
+David stated that he tried to block out different days and different times to work on different projects.
+He usually worked in the morning, for example, on novels, and did comics-related work in the afternoon.
+Having previously used Smith Corona typewriters, he wrote on a Sony Vaio desktop computer, using Microsoft Word for his comics and novel work, and Final Draft for his screenplays.
+When writing novels, he sometimes outlined the story, and sometimes improvised as he was writing.
 Following his stroke in December 2012, David began using DragonDictate to write.
-Todd McFarlane's original art for the cover of The Incredible Hulk #340, featuring Wolverine, which McFarlane gave to David as a gift, hangs in David's office.
+Todd McFarlane's original art for the cover of The Incredible Hulk #340, featuring Wolverine, which McFarlane gave to David as a gift, hung in David's office.

-David previously wrote his comic book scripts using the Marvel Method, but due to his tendency to overplot, as during his collaboration with McFarlane on The Incredible Hulk, he switched to the full script method, which he continues to use as of 2003.
-He has stated that he prefers to plot his comics stories in six-month arcs.
-He has stated that when he works on a particular title, he always does so with a particular person or group of people in mind to which he dedicates it, explaining that he wrote Supergirl for his daughters, Young Justice for a son he might one day have and The Incredible Hulk for his first wife, Myra, who first urged him to accept the job of writing that book.
-David has further explained that the events of his own life are sometimes reflected in his work, as when, for example, following the breakup of his first marriage, the direction of The Incredible Hulk faltered, with the Hulk wandering the world aimlessly, hopelessly looking to be loved.
+David previously wrote his comic book scripts using the Marvel Method, but due to his tendency to overplot, as during his collaboration with McFarlane on The Incredible Hulk, he switched to the full script method, which he continued to use as of 2003.
+He stated that he preferred to plot his comics stories in six-month arcs.
+He stated that when he worked on a particular title, he always did so with a particular person or group of people in mind to which he dedicated it, explaining that he had written Supergirl for his daughters, Young Justice for a son he might one day have had and The Incredible Hulk for his first wife, Myra, who first urged him to accept the job of writing that book.
+David further explained that the events of his own life were sometimes reflected in his work, as when, for example, following the breakup of his first marriage, the direction of The Incredible Hulk faltered, with the Hulk wandering the world aimlessly, hopelessly looking to be loved.

-David has stated that his favorite female character of his own creation is Lee, the protagonist of Fallen Angel, which he says is derived from the positive female fan reaction to that character.
-Characters that David has not written but which he has expressed an interest in writing for the comics medium include Batman, Tarzan, Doc Savage, the Dragonriders of Pern, the Steed/Peel Avengers, and Dracula.
-He has specifically mentioned interest in writing a Tarzan vs. the Phantom story.
+David stated that his favorite female character of his own creation was Lee, the protagonist of Fallen Angel, which he said is derived from the positive female fan reaction to that character.
+Characters that David did not write but which he expressed an interest in writing for the comics medium included Batman, Tarzan, Doc Savage, the Dragonriders of Pern, the Steed/Peel Avengers, and Dracula.
+He specifically mentioned interest in writing a Tarzan vs. the Phantom story.